gSchool/usaa-preassessment-block/units/00-Git/00-Git.checkpoint.md

 ### !challenge
 * type: short-answer
 * id: 4db08dc4-008e-4615-8139-a5590ec8fc23
-* title: Copying a central repository to local
+* title: Copy another repository
 * topics: git
 ##### !question
 _________ is the process of copying a central repository to your local development environment.